Rudolf Steiner: Writer and philosopher

 In 1896, Steiner declined an offer from Elisabeth Förster-Nietzsche to help organize the Nietzsche archive in Naumburg.
 Her brother, Friedrich Nietzsche, was by that time non compos mentis.
+"Hoping for a job (which, in fact, he did not get), Steiner accepted the invitation immediately."
 Förster-Nietzsche introduced Steiner into the presence of the catatonic philosopher; Steiner, deeply moved, subsequently wrote the book Friedrich Nietzsche, Fighter for Freedom.
 Steiner later related that:

 My first acquaintance with Nietzsche's writings belongs to the year 1889.
 Previous to that I had never read a line of his.
 Upon the substance of my ideas as these find expression in The Philosophy of Spiritual Activity, Nietzsche's thought had not the least influence....Nietzsche's ideas of the 'eternal recurrence' and of 'Übermensch' remained long in my mind.
 For in these was reflected that which a personality must feel concerning the evolution and essential being of humanity when this personality is kept back from grasping the spiritual world by the restricted thought in the philosophy of nature characterizing the end of the 19th century....What attracted me particularly was that one could read Nietzsche without coming upon anything which strove to make the reader a 'dependent' of Nietzsche's.

 In 1897, Steiner left the Weimar archives and moved to Berlin.
 He became part owner of, chief editor of, and an active contributor to the literary journal Magazin für Literatur, where he hoped to find a readership sympathetic to his philosophy.
 Many subscribers were alienated by Steiner's unpopular support of Émile Zola in the Dreyfus Affair and the journal lost more subscribers when Steiner published extracts from his correspondence with anarchist John Henry Mackay.
 Dissatisfaction with his editorial style eventually led to his departure from the magazine.
 In 1899, Steiner married Anna Eunicke; the couple separated several years later.
 Anna died in 1911.
+Steiner's marriage to Anna "was clearly a marriage of convenience".

+Despite his fame as a teacher of esotericism, Steiner was culturally and academically isolated.
+About his work, The Philosophy of Freedom, Lachman wrote, "It's also a work of genius, and one suspects that Steiner's later occult reputation has prevented the book from receiving the kind of attention it deserves."
+He also wrote "Mainstream philosophy has as much use for Steiner today as it did a century ago, but his work has been picked up by more alternative thinkers, like William Irwin Thompson and Richard Tarnas."

+An Anthroposophist stated "However, knowing that the academic establishment would shun him, he nevertheless decided in 1902 to begin speaking openly about his spiritual observations."